codeAbul/lodash-es2019/README.md

-An implementation of lodash library with features es2019 in Typescript.
+An implementation of lodash library with features es2019 in Typescript. [ very much a WIP ]

 ##Design Principles